daniel7grant/min-sized-crates/README.md

 **Why is it small**: miniserde drops some of serde's feature, most importantly it's flexibility.
 It can only serialize to and deserialize from JSON, and it only has one attribute to rename fields.
 It also avoids monomorphization, making the output much smaller.

 **What is the tradeoff**: miniserde can only serialize from JSON and only to strings.
 It can't serialize data enums.
 It cannot print error location on failed parsing.
+Many crates depend on serde explicitly.

 **When to use it**: If you only use serde to transform JSON inside your application, miniserde is a good replacement.
 If you need to deserialize user input, serde is a better choice, because it can print the error location.
+Also, if your other dependencies depend on serde (and you can't work around it), you have to use that.

-**Other contenders**: Another good library is [nanoserde](https://docs.rs/nanoserde/) which supports multiple formats, without any derive macro.
+**Other contenders**: Another good crate is [nanoserde](https://docs.rs/nanoserde/) which supports multiple formats, without any derive macro.
 It is faster compilation, but the binary size is not much smaller.

 <details id="serializer">
 <summary>Detailed comparison between crates</summary>